PostHog/posthog/plugin-server/README.md

 1. Start the plugin server in autoreload mode with `yarn start`, or in compiled mode with `yarn build && yarn start:dist`, and develop away!

-1. To run migrations in preparation for tests, run `yarn setup:test`.
-Run the tests with `yarn test:{1,2}`.
-Run benchmarks with `yarn benchmark`.
+1. Prepare for running tests with `yarn setup:test`, which will run the necessary migrations.
+Run the tests themselves with `yarn test:{1,2}`.

 ## CLI flags